ID Fresh Food: History

 The company was established with the capital of ₹50,000 by Mustafa.
 Mustafa holds 50 percent share in the company, and his four cousins hold the rest.
 The company has supplied ten packets of one-kilogram batter to 20 stores in Bengaluru under the brand name ‘ID’(Idly, Dosa) – operating from a 550 square feet space with two grinders, a mixer, and a sealing machine.

 The company made a profit from day one.
-Soon, Mustafa invested INR 6 lakh more to add more machines.
+Soon, Mustafa invested ₹6 lakh more to add more machines.
 At the same time, They also moved to a bigger space of 800 sq ft.

-As the demand for their product increased, Mustafa invested another Rs 40 lakh in 2008 and bought a 2,500 square feet shed in the Hoskote Industrial Area at Bangalore.
-In 2009, he sold his property in Kerala that he had purchased while working in Dubai and pumped in an additional Rs 30 lakh into the business.
+As the demand for their product increased, Mustafa invested another ₹40 lakh in 2008 and bought a 2,500 square feet shed in the Hoskote Industrial Area at Bangalore.
+In 2009, he sold his property in Kerala that he had purchased while working in Dubai and pumped in an additional ₹30 lakh into the business.